SunithaMekala58/Student-Registration-App---Python-to-SQL-Connector-Tkinter-Project/PythontoSQL project using Tkinter/README.md

 # Features:

-* Add a new student with details such as id, name, course, fee etc.
+* Add Student: Allows the user to add a student with their name, course, and fee to the database.
+* Update Student: Allows the user to update a student's information by selecting them from a list.
+* Delete Student: Allows the user to delete a student's record by selecting them from the list.
-* Delete an existing student from the database
+* View Students: Displays all student records from the database in a table-like format using Tkinter's Treeview widget.
-* Update student information such as name, course, fee etc.,
+* Refresh: Clears the input fields after operations.
-* Refresh the records
+* Exit: Close the application with a confirmation prompt.

+# Install Dependencies
+* Use the following command to install the required dependencies:

+pip install mysql-connector-python

+# Database Setup
+* Create Database: Open MySQL Workbench or any MySQL client and create a database called webgui.

+CREATE DATABASE webgui;

+* Create Table: In the webgui database, create a table called registration to store student data.
+The table structure should look like this:

+CREATE TABLE registration (
+    id INT AUTO_INCREMENT PRIMARY KEY,
+    name VARCHAR(255) NOT NULL,
+    course VARCHAR(255) NOT NULL,
+    fee DECIMAL(10, 2) NOT NULL
+);

+* Configure Database Connection: Ensure the database credentials in the Python script match your MySQL setup.
+The script uses:

+host='localhost',
+user='root',
+password='1234',
+database='webgui'

-* Exit the page.
+* Modify the get_db_connection() function if necessary.

 # Technologies:

 * Python
 * Tkinter
 * MySQL